 Victims of Deceptive Business and Trade Practices in Texas Must Act Quickly

-The statute of limitations in which to bring a DTPA claim is two years from when the violation or breach occurred (which, in general, is often the date of purchase or lease).
+The statute of limitations in which to bring a DTPA claim is two years from when the violation or breach occurred (which, in general, will be the date of purchase or lease).
 Depending on the circumstances, however, the time period may not start running until when the plaintiff did or should have discovered a violation.
-For this reason, it is important to consult with an experienced Texas deceptive trade practices attorney soon as possible if you feel that you have experienced a fraudulent inducement to purchase.
+For this reason, it is important to consult with an experienced Texas deceptive trade practices attorney soon as possible if you feel you have experienced a fraudulent inducement to purchase.

 Representing Dallas-Fort Worth Businesses and Individuals in Texas DTPA Claims